IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 The `Creative Commons <https://creativecommons.org>`_ organization defines a number of `licenses <https://creativecommons.org/licenses/>`_ that allow copyright holders to release their intellectual property more openly, with fewer legal restrictions than standard copyright enforces.
 Each Creative Commons license typically specifies simple terms for how the IP must be used, reused, shared, and attributed.
 In addition to these licenses, Creative Commons also provides public domain tools that make it easy to dedicate IP to the public domain.

 In the context of a Dataverse installation, their `CC0 Public Domain Dedication <https://creativecommons.org/share-your-work/public-domain/cc0>`_ allows you to unambiguously waive all copyright control over your data in all jurisdictions worldwide.
 Data released with CC0 can be freely copied, modified, and distributed (even for commercial purposes) without violating copyright.
 In most parts of the world, factual data is exempt from copyright anyway, but applying CC0 removes all ambiguity and makes the legal copyright status of the data as clear as possible.
-The Dataverse software applies CC0 to datasets by default because it facilitates reuse, extensibility, and long-term preservation of research data by assuring that the data can be safely handled by anyone without fear of potential copyright pitfalls.
+The Dataverse Software applies CC0 to datasets by default because it facilitates reuse, extensibility, and long-term preservation of research data by assuring that the data can be safely handled by anyone without fear of potential copyright pitfalls.

 Though CC0 waives a dataset owner's legal copyright controls over the data, it does not exempt a Dataverse installation's users from following ethical and professional norms in scholarly communications.
 The `Dataverse Community Norms <https://dataverse.org/best-practices/dataverse-community-norms>`_ * as well as scientific best practices assert that proper credit should be given via citation.
 Regardless of whether CC0 has been applied or not, Dataverse Community members are expected to cite the data they use, giving credit to the data's authors.
 This expectation applies to both the Dataverse Community members and the entire wider scholarly community.